GrosSacASac/blog-public/technology/internet.md

 ## Binary are voltages

-Enter the physical world, where we use electrcity to send numbers.
+Enter the physical world, where we use electricity to send numbers.
 For example high voltage is 1 and low voltage is 0.
 So how do we send the letter A (1000001) for example ?

  - 1 High
  - 0 Low